 Revoke Privileges from a MySQL User Account

-The syntax to revoke one or more privileges from a user account is almost identical as when granting privileges.
+The syntax to revoke one or more privileges from a user account is almost identical to when granting privileges.

 Remove User from MySQL

-Instead of revoking the privileges, you may want to remove that user as well.
+Instead of revoking the privileges, you may want to remove that user.
 So, you can remove a database user using the following command: